Red Rising Books in Order: 2 Ways to Read Pierce Brown’s Series

 Are all the Red Rising books part of one series?

-Yes, in a manner of speaking, but this is where I hesitate.
-Iron Gold is absolutely the next main novel after Morning Star, yet the series also changes shape at that point in a pretty noticeable way.
+Yes, but this is where the series gets a little more complicated.
+Iron Gold is absolutely the next main novel after Morning Star, but the story changes shape in a noticeable way after the original trilogy.

 So yes, it’s one continuing saga, but many readers mentally split it into two arcs because the tone and scope shift so much after the trilogy ends.